Middle Eastern foreign policy of the Narendra Modi government: Oman

 External Affairs Minister Swaraj made a two-day visit to Oman, her maiden visit to the oil-rich Persian Gulf country, on 17 February 2015 where she met her counterpart Yusuf bin Alawi bin Abdullah and discussed bilateral issues of mutual interests.
 The Omani top leadership expressed their interests in developing a strong political, economic and strategic relation with India.
 Swaraj had said that the welfare of the diaspora is among her top priority in the Persian Gulf region which host more than 7 million Indian workers.

 United Arab Emirates

-Economic cooperation defines the bilateral relations between India and the Arab Emirates, the UAE is one of the largest trading partners of India.
+Economic cooperation defines the bilateral relations between India and the United Arab Emirates, as the UAE is one of the largest trading partners of India.
 Foreign Minister Swaraj during her maiden trip to Abu Dhabi tried to win the confidence of potential UAE investors and welcomed them to join the new Indian govt effort to build world class infrastructure in India which is expected to require foreign investments up to US$1 trillion in next five years.
 She had also held discussion with her counterpart Sheikh Abdullah bin Zayed Al Nahyan, during the meeting, both sides reviewed the existing bilateral relations and took stock of progress and development in joint cooperation in many areas and looked into the ways of enhancing them for common interests.